logikum/md-doc-site/contents/1.0/documentation/components.md

 The document file is a special segment file.
 Its primary role to create the outer mandatory parts of an HTML document.
 A site usually has one document file, however, it can have more if necessary.
-See [Document files] page for more information.
+See the [Document files] page for more information.

 The layout file are another sort of segment file.
-It can be found inside the body pat of the HTML document, and it creates the shape of pages.
-A site can have one more layout files depending on the design.
+It can be found inside the body tag of the HTML document, and it creates the shape of pages.
+A site can have one or more layout files depending on the design.
 For more information see the [Layout files] page.

 > When the engine builds a page, it takes a document file first.
 Then gets the appropriate layout file and places into the document.
 Finally finds the